andrei-korcsak/ShortStoryApp/README.md

 # Features
  - Import File button: Allows the user to select a text file from the File Explorer.
 The name of the imported file is displayed in the textbox.
  - Sort button: Sorts the sentences in the imported file alphabetically.
-The sorting is done on the client side, based on the character oder of the sentences.
+The sorting is done on the client side, based on the character order of the sentences.
  - Clear button: Removes the imported file and clears its content from the textbox.
  - Output textbox: Displays the content of the imported file.